Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-Both samples are specific and distinct, avoiding the word
+The informed clues are specific and distinct, clearly pointing to the definition of a country.
+They avoid using the word 'country' itself.
+The mention of geographical borders, population, government, and international recognition are good indicators.

 ✅ Strengths:
 - Generally specific and relate to correct answer